g-tapia/All_Courses_And_Cpp_Programs_Archive/README.md

 -All the other languages, I copied and pasted some of them from a different IDE because I just wanted to save them.

+These pictures are examples of what I have on my account.
+Just a bunch of notes, and programs to help solidify concepts.

 <img width="1123" alt="image" src="https://user-images.githubusercontent.com/78235399/187099896-d5dc7caa-bd8e-471a-a831-daaf5ec61da9.png">

 <img width="1119" alt="image" src="https://user-images.githubusercontent.com/78235399/187100416-12b48df0-1e1f-4f48-90a8-5b2a4465162d.png">